dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-dagster.md

       ```
  1. Create a dlt_assets definition:

-     The @dlt_assets decorator takes a dlt_source and dlt_pipeline parameter.
-In this example, we used the github_source source and created a     dlt_pipeline to ingest data from Github to DuckDB.
+     The @dlt_assets decorator takes a 'dlt_source' and 'dlt_pipeline' parameter.
+In this example, we used the 'github_source' source and created a 'dlt_pipeline' to ingest data from Github to DuckDB.

     Here’s an example of how to define assets (github_source/assets.py):

       ```py
       from dagster import AssetExecutionContext
       from dagster_embedded_elt.dlt import DagsterDltResource, dlt_assets
+      from dlt import pipeline
       from .github_pipeline import github_source

       @dlt_assets(